-Use of NSAIDs, including ibuprofen and famotidine tablet, can cause premature closure of the fetal ductus arteriosus and fetal renal dysfunction leading to oligohydramnios and, in some cases, neonatal renal impairment.
-Because of these risks, limit dose and duration of ibuprofen and famotidine tablet use between about 20 and 30 weeks of gestation and avoid ibuprofen and famotidine tablet use at about 30 weeks of gestation and later in pregnancy (see Clinical Considerations, Data).
-Premature Closure of Fetal Ductus Arteriosus Use of NSAIDs, including ibuprofen and famotidine tablet, at about 30 weeks gestation or later in pregnancy increases the risk
+Risk Summar Ise of NSAIDs, including ibuprofen and famotidine tablet, can cause premature closure of the fetal ductus arteriosus and fetal renal development of the second seco tablet use at about 30 weeks of gestation and later in pregnancy (see Clinical Considerations, Data).

+Premature Closure of Fetal Ductus Arteriosus

+Use of NSAIDs, including ibuprofen and famotidine tablet, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.